Scholarships for international students in the UK

 If you do your research thoroughly, meet the eligibility criteria and prepare a strong application, then, of course, you stand a good chance of securing a scholarship.

-But there are no guarantees, so you should always think about what you're going to do if you're unsuccessful.
+But there are no guarantees, so you should always think about what you'll do if you're unsuccessful.

 Applications for scholarships vary.
 In most cases, they'll involve an application form, but some might also ask you to complete a written assignment or test and attend an interview.